aiprasadk/Prasad/README.md

 # Structural BIM Modeler/Co-ordinator

-Technical Skills: Revit,Tekla,AutoCAD, MWF, Navisworks, Bluebeam,
+#### Technical Skills: Revit,Tekla,AutoCAD,MWF,Navis works,Bluebeam

-About me
+## About me
 Responsible for developing 3D Model & Design Drawings, and Coordinate with other discipline.
 Professional experienced over 15 years in India and Middle East in MNC Engineering firms.
 Substantial understanding of building information modeling process and REVIT/TEKLA.
 Work confidently and practical skills in REVIT/TEKLA, MWF and AutoCAD.
 Adaptability to work in as a team player.
 Familiar with construction practices and materials.
 Has profound experience of working on modeling of different types of Structures like Steel Structures, Pre-cast, CFS Structures and Wooden Structures.

-###  Work Experience
+## Work Experience
-#Freelance Modeler (client FTF, USA)
+**Freelance Moeler @ FTF-USA (_August 2021 - March 2023_)**
-Aug 2021 – Mar 2023
+-Uncovered and corrected missing step in production

 #Roles & Responsibilities:
 •	Creating BIM models and various building types using Revit/Tekla and MWF, utilizing BIM360 design.